Iantho1999/COP4520_Assignment3/README.md

 Upon successful compilation, the output should look like this:
 ![Part 1 Output](/Images/part1Output.PNG)

+As seen above, there are no issues regarding performance when testing on my machine.

 ### Part 2
 Similar to the first part, I have used a LazyList implementation here as well.
+In order to generate a random value between -100F and 70F inside of the threads in a safe and efficient manner, I use the ThreadLocalRandom type.

 Upon successful compilation, the output should look like this:
 ![Part 2 Output](/Images/part2Output.PNG)

+As seen above, there are no issues regarding performance with this program either on my machine.